Smibu/elmanager/readme.md

 # Elmanager
-Elmanager is a versatile tool for [Elasto Mania](http://www.elastomania.com) written in C#.
+Elmanager is a tool for managing [Elasto Mania](http://www.elastomania.com) replays and levels.
 Most important features include replay/level searching and viewing and a level editor.

+Elmanager is written in C#.

 ## System requirements
 Windows 7/8/10.